fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 To ask a user of your app for authorization to a specific third-party API, you direct the user's browser to an endpoint of your app implemented using EveryAuth Express middleware (_/slack_ in the example above).
 The middleware will then take the browser through a series of redirects to obtain the user's authorization to the target service like Salesforce, HubSpot, or Slack.
 Control is returned to your application with a final redirect when the process is done..

-When the time comes to call an external API, your app communicates again with EveryAuth through the _getIdenity_ call to obtain the access token.
-EveryAuth ensures the access token is always fresh and will use the refresh token to get a new access token if necessary.
+When the time comes to call an external API, your app communicates again with EveryAuth through _getIdentity_ call to obtain the access token.
+EveryAuth ensures the access token is always fresh and refreshes it as necessary so that you don't need to think about it.

 ## How Do I Get Started?